Peter Edmonds: Personal life

 Peter Roy Edmonds was born in Nottingham on 8 December 1948.
 His parents moved to Plymouth where Edmonds was educated at local schools.
 Relatively well known in the local live music circuit in 1960s Devon, Edmonds played keyboard and other instruments in bands such as Plymouth Sound.
 He became an apprentice shipwright at Devonport dockyard, but later went to South Africa for two years to work in a shipyard at Durban.
 On returning to England, he became a maintenance engineer in London before joining the Metropolitan Police.

 After retiring to Devon, Edmonds pursued his hobbies of building restoration, surfing and music.
 He achieved his life-long ambition of visiting New Orleans and playing keyboards with various groups.

-Edmonds died of a heart attack in Dolton Village, North Devon on 4 March 2005, and is survived by three children and six grand-children.
+Edmonds died of a heart attack in Dolton, Devon on 4 March 2005, and was survived by three children and six grand-children.